JoeLumbley/Animation/README.md

     End If
 End Sub
 ```
-- This method handles resizing the window, ensuring the FPS display and rectangle size are adjusted accordingly.
+- This method handles resizing the window.
+It adjusts the FPS display and rectangle size accordingly, ensuring everything looks good when the window is resized.

+---

 ### Timer Tick Event